wireapp/wire-webapp/docs/nx-monorepo-integration-overview.md

 ```

 The `workspace:^` protocol ensures:
-- Local workspace packages are linked (no symlinks needed)
+- Local workspace packages are linked via Yarn workspaces
 - Version is automatically resolved to the local workspace version
-- Changes to the library trigger rebuilds of dependent projects
+- Webpack consumes compiled `lib/` output; `watch` targets keep `lib/` in sync during dev

 ### Nx Daemon for Fast Rebuilds

-Nx runs a daemon process that:
-- Watches file changes
-- Maintains the project graph in memory
+Nx runs a daemon process that maintains the project graph in memory and provides instant dependency resolution.
-- Provides instant dependency resolution

 The daemon is located at `.nx/workspace-data/` and runs automatically.

 ---